 A sustainable, solar-powered minibus for Dakar!

-The goal of EcoCar Solaire is to convert Dakar’s fossil-powered shared taxis into solar-powered cars solaires, offering a large portion of the Senegalese metropolis' inhabitants environmentally-friendly mobility.
-With this solution, everyone can afford to travel to work, school or university without causing any pollution harmful to climate and public health, and female market vendors can have goods to be sold at the local market transported.
+EcoCar Solaire wants to convert Dakar’s fossil-fuel-powered shared taxis into solar-powered cars solaires, offering a large portion of the Senegalese metropolis' inhabitants environmentally-friendly mobility.
+With this solution, everyone can afford to travel to work, school or university without causing any pollution harmful to climate and public health, and the market women can continue to transport their goods for sale at the local market.

 The test trip from Zurich to Dakar should be conducted using solar energy only.
 In order to supply the pilot buses with solar power while on the road, the EcoCar Solaire team wants to take along a solar tent.
 Wherever the bus stops, the tent will also provide shade and serve as a gathering place.
 With this final funding stage of 10,000 CHF we can prove that it is fully possible to travel in a car solaire from Zurich to Dakar without using any form of fossil fuel!